MainOne’s West Africa expansion gets boost with Cote d’Ivoire license — Nigeria Today

 MainOne’s West Africa expansion gets boost with Cote d’Ivoire license

-As part of its West Africa expansion, connectivity and data centre solutions operator MainOne (www.MainOne.net) has secured a license to expand national and international connectivity services in Cote d’Ivoire.
-The C1B license, received from Minister Bruno Koné, the country’s Minister for Communication, Digital Economy and Postal Services, will enable MainOne land its submarine cable and […]
+As part of its West Africa expansion, connectivity and data centre solutions, operator MainOne has secured a license to expand national and international connectivity services in Cote d’Ivoire.
+The C1B license, received from Bruno Koné, the country’s minister for communication, digital economy and postal services, will enable MainOne land its trans-Atlantic submarine cable and build…

-The post MainOne’s West Africa expansion gets boost with Cote d’Ivoire license appeared first on The Herald Nigeria Newspaper.
+The post MainOne’s West Africa expansion gets boost with Cote d’Ivoire license appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share